TV Tropes Needs Your Help

 , i.e. the character can't show it to his family or friends.
 Maybe the portal is an Empathic Weapon

 that lets you through only when it's in the mood.
+Or maybe it technically does work, but the other end of the portal got moved right up against solid rock.

 Whichever reason, the Portal Slam